-Each withdrawal from an Indexed Strategy, including withdrawals under an automated withdrawal program, withdrawals to satisfy a required distribution, and withdrawals to pay advisory fees, will reduce the Strategy value by the dollar amount of the withdrawal and any related Market Value Adjustment.
+Each withdrawal from an Indexed Strategy, including withdrawals available under the Free Withdrawal Allowance, withdrawals that qualify for a waiver of the Early Withdrawal Charge, withdrawals under an automated withdrawal program and withdrawals to satisfy a required distribution, will reduce the Strategy value by the dollar amount of the withdrawal and any related Early Withdrawal Charge.
 If taken from an Indexed Strategy before the end of a Term, the reduction in Strategy value is determined by the Daily Value Percentage on the date of the withdrawal, or on the locked Daily Value Percentage if you have made a Performance Lock election.
 Unless you have made a Performance Lock election (which, except for withdrawals, freezes the Strategy value until the end of the Term), a withdrawal before the end of the Term should almost always result in a greater reduction in Strategy value than if the withdrawal had happened at the end of the Term under otherwise identical circumstances.
 The Investment Base used to calculate the Strategy value through the end of that Term will be reduced in proportion to the reduction in the Strategy value.
-This means the dollar amount of the proportional reduction in the Investment Base will be more, maybe significantly more, than the dollar amount of the withdrawal and the Market Value Adjustment if the Strategy value immediately before the withdrawal is less than the Investment Base.
+This means the dollar amount of the proportional reduction in the Investment Base will be more, maybe significantly more, than the dollar amount of the withdrawal and the Early Withdrawal Charge if the Strategy value immediately before the withdrawal is less than the Investment Base.
 A reduction in the Investment Base will limit the effect of any rise or fall in the Index for the remainder of the Term.

 All or some portion of a withdrawal may be subject to federal and state income taxes and, if taken before age 591⁄2, may be subject to a 10% federal penalty tax.
-For a further discussion of the tax treatment of withdrawals and Surrenders, please see the "Federal Tax Considerations" section on page 72.
+For a further discussion of the tax treatment of withdrawals and Surrenders, please see the Federal Tax Considerations section on page 67.